arsnl/peppy/CONTRIBUTING.md

 1. Fork the repo and create your branch from the `main` branch.
 2. If you've added code that should be tested, add tests.
 3. If you've added/changed code that change the documentation, update the documentation.
-4. Ensure the test suite passes by running `npm test` and `npm run fix` to fix the fixable issues.
-5. Issue that pull request! 🚀
+4. Issue that pull request! 🚀

 ## Versioning Policy